JRose31619/ShowCase/DemoProjects - Copy/Projects-CSharp/SQLDemo/SQLHomeWorkApp/README.md

 The back end class library has two layers of work being done

-1. Data Access class for using Dapper to connect to each database
+1. Data Access classes for using Dapper to connect to each database
 2. Data classes responsible for using the data access to perform actions with each database